kyma-project/website/content/blog-posts/2022-03-24-release-notes-2.1/index.md

 ### Grafana dashboards improved

-Several improvements were applied to the dashboards that come with the Grafana in Kyma.
+Several improvements were applied to the dashboards that come with Grafana in Kyma.

 - The Loki dashboard was improved by adding a new top section with the most relevant metrics displayed.
 - All dashboards were adjusted to the metric changes coming with the major upgrade of kube-state-metrics.